Our Staff

 Rachel Rosenfeld, Online Organizer

-Rachel developed her affinity for the environment while studying Wildlife Conservation at the University of Delaware.
+Rachel developed her affinity for the environment while studying Wildlife Conservation in college.
 Prior to joining the Sierra Club, Rachel worked with local watershed communities throughout Southeastern Pennsylvania monitoring water quality, teaching students, coordinating volunteers, and raising awareness about non-point source pollution from stormwater runoff.
-In the Lehigh Valley, she built a grassroots team of "Water Defenders" to protect the Delaware River Watershed and is now serving as the Chapter's digital organizer, supporting staff and volunteers in communicating about our work.
+In the Lehigh Valley, she built a grassroots team of "Water Defenders" to protect the Delaware River Watershed.
+She is now serving as the Chapter's digital organizer, supporting staff and volunteers in communicating about our work.
 She is passionate about championing environmental causes, and can often be found outside photographing nature, hiking local trails, and doing yoga on a paddleboard.
-When indoors, she's likely in the kitchen baking cakes for friends.
+When indoors, she's likely in the kitchen baking cakes.